A large-scale analysis of public-facing, community-built chatbots on Character.AI: Introduction

 To this last point, Character.AI is explicitly targeted not towards political engagement, but rather aims to ``empower people to connect, learn, and tell stories through interactive entertainment.''\footnote{\url{https://character.AI/about}} In this way, Character.AI can be understood not only as part social media, part chatbot site, but also as a space for role-playing and fanfiction with AI \cite{lamerichsFandomAlgorithmPrompting2023}.
-However, because fandom interactions are AI driven, engagement in this space creates a new form of fanfiction, where one user can shape the parameters of a story that another user, alongside a generative AI model, can construct.
+However, because fandom interactions are AI-driven, engagement in this space creates a new form of fanfiction, where one user can shape the parameters of a story that another user, alongside a generative AI model, can construct.
 These intricacies make Character.AI an interesting avenue for study.
-It is also worth noting that these practices are growing elsewhere on the web as well.
-Similar applications of social bots \cite{bessi2016social} are becoming more prevalent,\footnote{Character.AI users maintain a list of popular ones on an evolving wiki \url{https://bit.ly/3FgE55d}} and larger companies in the space, in particular OpenAI,\footnote{\url{https://chatgpt.com/gpts}} are beginning to create similar ways for users to interact with chatbots created by other users.
+It is also worth noting that these practices are growing; similar applications of social bots \cite{bessi2016social} are becoming more prevalent,\footnote{Character.AI users maintain a list of popular ones on an evolving wiki \url{https://bit.ly/3FgE55d}} and larger companies in the space, in particular OpenAI,\footnote{\url{https://chatgpt.com/gpts}} are beginning to create similar ways for users to interact with chatbots created by other users.

 Character.AI is thus of interest both substantively and conceptually to the computational social science community.
-Substantively, it is a growing web platform with important impacts on a subset of its users, but it has not yet been studied at scale.
+Substantively, it is a growing web platform with important impacts on a subset of its users.
 Conceptually, it presents a unique place to explore how people aim to create generative AI for themselves and others, and more explicitly the personas, identities, and/or stories they wish to engage with in partnership with an AI model.
 It also creates an opportunity to understand the dynamics of a new kind of social media platform in the age of generative AI.